Naitik-Singhal-03/Naitik-Portfolio/README.md

 # Naitik Singhal Portfolio

-Welcome to my personal portfolio repository!
+Welcome to my __Instagram Themed__ personal portfolio repository!
 This repository contains the source code for my portfolio website showcasing my projects, skills, and more.

 ## Table of Contents